tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/validation-falsification.md

 The principle behind this test is that all predetermined covariates and placebo outcomes are analyzed in the same way as the outcome of interest.
 The null hypothesis is: the treatment effect is 0 for each predetermined covariate and placebo outcome.

-If the p-value is lower than 0.05, the null hypothesis can be rejected and other discontinuities than just the treatment effect on the outcome variable are found around the cutoff.
+If the p-value is lower than 0.05, the null hypothesis can be rejected and other discontinuities in covariates around found are found around the cutoff.
+This may imply that the discontinuity found in the outcome variable is not due to the treatment effect but a discontuinity in a confounder.
 Thus, for the validity of the RDD to hold, the p-value should be higher than 0.05 such that the H0 cannot be rejected.

 #### The continuity-based approach